 Chef Matt Cowan & partner Meg Cowan serve complex flavours in a delightfully beautiful environment.
 Located in the heart of Barton Village, this small but mighty eatery has dazzled more than a few diners with their commitment to thoughtful, well executed dishes, exceedingly high standard of service and obvious love for what they do.
 Prepare for a refined, creative spin on seasonal Canadian fare; tasting menus and an unforgettably wonderful service experience.
 There is a reason their reviews have been overwhelmingly positive in a very short time!

 While Coop Wicked Chicken may ruffle a few feathers on King Street West with their cheeky branding (“Tasty As Cluck”), they’re certainly winning hearts, minds and tastebuds with their exceptional menu of in-house made dishes, gorgeous cocktails and playfully rustic & rock atmosphere.
 The city’s been buzzing about their phenomenal chicken sandwiches – prepared seared, pulled or fried, using high quality ingredients – and their much sought deep-fried chicken.

 For those craving the flavours of the American South with a modern culinary twist, Big Tobacco brings the rich southern flavor to Hess Village.
 Offering exciting and delicious fare like Kentucky Fried Pork Belly, Shrimp and Grits, Rabbit Wings with Chili Oil and more with an assortment of whiskys, spirits and wines sure to satisfy the most well-heeled aficionado.

-These are just some of the tasty new spots to explore in Hamilton in 2017.
+These are just some of the tasty new spots to explore in Hamilton.
 But there’s surely many more still to come.
 Check back in often with Tourism Hamilton’s full restaurant listings.